-Congress has been considering a number of proposals to amend the National Security Act to change the management structure of the Intelligence Community.
-Additional proposals are forthcoming.
-Virtually all of these proposals will affect the relationship of the head of the Intelligence Community to the intelligence agencies of the Defense Department.
+Congress has been considering a number of proposals, including S. 2845 and H.R.
+10, to amend the National Security Act to change the management structure of the Intelligence Community.
+Virtually all of these proposals would affect the relationship of the head of the Intelligence Community to the intelligence agencies of the Defense Department.
 In considering these proposals, Congress may seek to balance effective coordination of the nation's intelligence effort with the need to ensure that the military forces have the ongoing intelligence support that has become an integral component of military operations.